HobnobMancer/cazy_webscraper/docs/source/configuration_scraper.rst

    * - Short option
      - Long option
-     - Behaviour and invoking/configuring the option
-     - Behaviour and invoking/configuring the option
+     - How to use
+     - Default behaviour
    * - ``-c``
      - ``--config``
-     - Configure which classes and/or families that are to be scraped.
-Add the option to the command followed by the path to configuration YAML file.
-     - Write the generated dataframes to standard out.
+     - Pass a path to a YAML configuration file, to specify CAZy classes, families, kingdoms, genera, species, strains and EC numbers to scrape.
+     - No path given, therefore, no configuration provided from a YAML file.
+Scrape all of CAZy unless other command-line options are provided.
    * -
-     - ``-classes``
+     - ``--classes``
      - Define classes from which all families are to be scraped.
-Separate classes with a single comma (e.g. GH,PL)
+Separate classes with a single comma (e.g. ``GH,PL``)
-     - No CAZy classes specified for scraping at the command line
+     - No CAZy classes specified for scraping, therefore, scrape all CAZy classes (unless specific families are provided)
    * - ``-d``
+     - ``--database``
+     - Path to an existing SQL database produced by ``cazy_webscraper``, this enables adding more data retrieved from CAZy to an existing database.
+     - Build a new database.
+   * -
-     - ``--data_split``
+     - ``--ec``
-     - Split/separate the CAZymes into separate dataframes.
-Spliting the data by class or family.
-Call the option to the command then specify 'None' for not spliting the data, ' family' for separing the data by family, or 'class' for separating the data by CAZy family.
-     - Not to split the data.
-Produce a single dataframe containing all scraped CAZymes.
+     - Specify specific EC numbers so that only CAZymes annotated with these EC numbers are scraped.
+Separate EC numbers with a single comma (e.g. ``EC1.2.3.4,EC2.3.4.5``)
+     - No EC numbers specified, therefore, retrieve data for CAZymes regardless of their EC number annotations
    * - ``-f``
      - ``--force``
      - Forcing writing out to directory that already exists, if specificed as the output directory.
-Simply add the option to the command.
+Add the option to the command and do not add anything else, for example: ``python3 cazy_webscraper -o my_dir/ -f``.
-     - Force is false, thus if the output directory already exists the output will not be written to it.
+     - Force is false, thus if the output directory already exists the output will not be written to it. ``cazy_webscraper`` will raise an error and close.
    * -
-     - ``-families``
+     - ``--families``
      - Define CAZy families to be scraped.
-Separate families with a single comma (e.g. GH1,GH2).
+Separate families with a single comma (e.g. ``GH1,GH2``).
 Use the proper CAZy nomenclature for family names (e.g. GH1 not gh1)
      - No families specified to be scraped at the command line
-   * - ``-g``
-     - ``--genbank``
-     - Enable retrieval of FASTA files from GenBank containing the protein sequence of the respective CAZyme.
-Add the option to the command then provide your email address (this is requirement of NCBI/GenBank).
-     - GenBank is false, FASTA files are not retrieved from GenBank.
    * -
+     - ``--genera``
+     - Specify specific genera of source organisms of CAZyme to scrape.
+Separate multiple genera with a comma (e.g. ``Aspergillus,Trichoderma``)
+     - No genera specified, so scrapes CAZymes from all genera unless other configuration filters are applied.
+   * -
-     - ``-genbank_output``
+     - ``--get_pages``
-     - Specify the output directory for FASTA files retrieved from GenBank to be written tothis applies for the dataframe, FASTA and protein structure output directories.
-Add the option to the command followed by the path to the desired directory to which the FASTA files are to be written.
-     - Write the FASTA files to standard out.
+     - Retrieve the HTML code from CAZy for the families that match the configuration criteria provided.
+The HTML pages are written out to the disk as HTML files, to create a local library of CAZy HTML pages.
+     - Do not write out HTML files to disk and instead scrape the protein data from the retrieved HTML pages.
    * - ``-h``
      - ``--help``
      - Displays all command-line options for the webscraper in the terminal, including defining their default behaviour and required additional information.
      - Not to display the help information.
+   * -
+     - ``--kingdoms``
+     - Specify specific taxonomic kingdoms to retrieve CAZymes only sourced from organisms from these kingdoms.
+The available kingdoms are: archaea, bacteria, eukaryota, viruses, unclassified (not case sensitive).
+     - No taxonomic kingdoms provided, therefore scrape from all kingdoms.
    * - ``-l``
      - ``--log``
      - Enable writing out a log file, logging the operation of the webscraper.
 Add the option to command followed by desired path of the resulting log file.
 This the path to the file not the directory to which the log file is to be written.